March 6th, 2014

 You can also go directly to the blog, at http://spiritualsolutionsblog.com/blog/

 Feel free to share this article in its entirety with a friend.
 You may also reproduce and publish this article if you also include this reference box.
 Thank you!

-If you’d like to receive Rich Words, featuring weekday inspirational quotes, you can subscribe at www.alanrowbotham.com
+If you’d like to receive the very popular Rich Words, featuring weekday inspirational quotes, you can subscribe above to the right on this site.

 Special thanks to those of you who have sent tithes or love offerings for Spiritual Solutions.
 I am very grateful for your generosity.